 In 1787, state appointment practice varied widely under then-existing state constitutions.
-In some states, legislatures had wide appointment authority; in other states, executives played a larger role alongside others (often, council members).
-66 Also, within a given state, different appointment rules sometimes applied to different appointments.
+In some states, legislatures had wide appointment authority; in other states, executives played a larger role alongside others (often, council members).64 Also, within a given state, different appointment rules sometimes applied to different appointments.
 In the absence of Article II's mention of "legislature," it thus might have been unclear in some states who was to play the default role in directing the manner of appointment of the Federal Constitution's newly created presidential electors.
-Going forward, however, Article II's text rather plainly gave each state, via any future state constitution or state constitutional amendment it might adopt, broad authority.
-67 A future state constitution could thus directly regulate the elector-appointment process itself in whole or in part; create a special legislative body or legislative process to do the regulation; and/or continue to allow the ordinary legislature to direct electoral appointment, even allowing the legislature to make appointments itself68-all subject to whatever general rules that future state constitution might provide.
-That is why, textually, Article II empowers "Each State" as such to "appoint" electors and says merely that the state legislature "may"-not "shall" or "must"-"direct" the "Manner" of appointment.
-With all this in mind, the reader should now re-read the words of Article II, with our emphasis added: "Each State shall appoint, in such a Manner as the Legislature thereof may direct"
+Going forward, however, Article II's text rather plainly gave each state, via any future state constitution or state constitutional amendment it might adopt, broad authority.65 A future state administering federal elections?
+And shouldn't at least some weight be given to a century of clear Supreme Court precedent (along with two centuries of actual state constitutional practice!) rejecting broad ISL claims?